okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-custom-authenticator/main/ios/sdksteps.md

 - A configured and enabled custom authenticator in your Okta org
 - The current APNs token if your app is registered for push notifications

-Alternatively, you can enroll the device by using the [MyAccount App Authenticators API](https://developer.okta.com/docs/api/openapi/okta-myaccount/myaccount/tag/AppAuthenticator/#tag/AppAuthenticator/operation/createAppAuthenticatorEnrollment).
+Alternatively, you can enroll the device by using the [MyAccount app authenticators API](https://developer.okta.com/docs/api/openapi/okta-myaccount/myaccount/tag/AppAuthenticator/#tag/AppAuthenticator/operation/createAppAuthenticatorEnrollment).

 There are many different ways that your app may start the flow for enrolling a device, such as the user setting a preference or adding an authentication method.
 No matter how the enrollment flow starts, it follows the same steps: